BhumiTalwar/BhumiTalwar/README.md

 # Hi there, I'm Bhumi! 👋

-I'm a C++ Developer currently focused on contributing to **LibreOffice**.
-I have specialized in code modernization and software Engineering.
+I'm a C++ Software Developer currently focused on contributing to **LibreOffice**.
+I have really leaned into software remediation- talking clunky, outdated apps and refactoring them so they actually scale.

 ## 🛠️ My LibreOffice Contributions (GSoC 2026)